pubnub/iOSSimpleChat/README.md

 ## Tasks

 - [ ] Branch for Push Notifications
-- [ ] Share name of person who just changed the color
 - [ ] Format current user vs. all others (left vs. right align)
 - [ ] Fix formatting for UISegmentedControl
 - [ ] Explain that color updates go through PubNub's system, so the slight delay is an around the world trip (also with delays to update User Interface)